Alexmhack/django_weather_app/README.md

 We will be using AJAX through Jquery to do a partial page refresh and for that we need to include jQuery as a library which we did in base.html using script tags

+We are going to call ajax from our previous get_ip function and use $.ajax method, in the script of base.html we have made a request to the url for our get_weather_ip function and sending data to the request object using the data: {'weather_data': 20}, we need to tell ajax what is the type of data we are sending which is ofcourse json data here and in the last we use the success attribute that takes a function which is called immediately when the ajax request is successful, we pass in the data as the argument and the view that we called from our url 'get_weather_ip' that returns the JsonResponse and we display that response which is '20' in our para with id 'weatherdata'